Hi I'm Tam!

 Read more on the project page!

+I then make sure to draw a simple outline of the facial and anatomical shapes, features, and key curves and lines that define their form.
 After the outline is drawn I begin to fill the detail in with paint or pencil.
 It works in layers and stages from basic colours and shading to the fine details towards the end.

 Afterwards I send a photograph of the work to the person who ordered it.
 I open up a dialogue with them for open feedback, where if something doesn't look quite right to them they can tell me in a pressure and judgement free environment.
 I am never offended by these points of feedback, I thrive off them so I really value it when somebody can bring up a point of improvement.
 It helps me learn and I am extremely grateful for it, I also believe it is essential in the process so that my customers can actually feel that they have got value for their money.